tox-dev/tox/docs/tutorial/getting-started.rst

 The :ref:`env_list` setting defines which environments run by default when you invoke ``tox`` without specifying any.
-In INI format, you can use ranges to avoid listing every version manually — ``3.{10-}`` expands to all Python minor versions from 10 up to the latest stable release known to tox (see :ref:`generative-environment-list`).
+In INI format, you can use ranges to avoid listing every version manually — ``3.{10-}`` expands to all Python minor versions from 10 up to the latest `supported CPython version <https://devguide.python.org/versions/>`_ known to tox (see :ref:`generative-environment-list`).
 For the full list of core options, see :ref:`conf-core`.

 Environment settings
 ====================